singingwolfboy/flask-dance/README.rst

 Login Callbacks
 ===============
 You probably have some custom processing code that you want to run when a user logs in.
-You might need to update their user profile, make fire an event, or simply `flash a message`_ to let them know they've logged in.
+You might need to update their user profile, fire an event, or simply `flash a message`_ to let them know they've logged in.
 It's easy, just use the ``logged_in`` decorator on the blueprint to ensure the function is called at the right time: